enlivenedcooperative/enlivenedcoop-website/_courses/2023_10-huasteca.md

 ![](/assets/img/courses/huaesteca/huaesteca-16.jpg)

+## Ecopedagogy and travelling

+Before, during and after the journey we exercise a cosmopolitical pedagogy of emergence (COPE).
+We understand cosmopolitics as an exercise of ‘slowing down reasoning’ (Stengers) that creates an opening for possible articulations between worlds.
+In this sense, it is a pedagogy of encounter, of sourcing inner wisdom, of dialogue between cultures and world-making practices, one that involves movement, story, dreams, inquiries, solidarities, boundaries and practices that allow for the uniqueness of the process of coming into being, of a becoming that invites a new relationship of the human within an entangled, endangered yet potent web of life.

+Before the journey, registered participants will get access to a platform with resources on different topics of the journey, such as: Maya culture, the Chicxulub event, Deep Time perspective, anti-tourism and radical hospitality, marine life ecosystems, archeoastronomy and indigenous peoples resistance to extractivist models of development.
+These are materials and resources that learners can engage freely, at their own rhythm and with no expected outcome.
+Participants are invited to choose one topic of inquiry during their journey that is relevant and alive for them.

+During the journey, we will have a combination of visits, group process sessions, lectures, practices and free time.
+Participants are invited to document their journey in the way that suits them better for their learning process.

 ## Cost

 As a cooperative, we are trying new approaches to make the journeys affordable for as many people as possible while covering the costs and paying our faculty and hosts.
 We are experimenting with a sliding scale in which you can choose the fee according to your life situation.

 Consider contributing MORE on the scale if you:

+- have the ability to comfortably meet all of your basic needs
+- belong to a sponsoring organization or are employed full-time
+- have investments, retirement accounts, or inherited money
+- travel recreationally
-have the ability to comfortably meet all of your basic needs belong to a sponsoring organization or are employed full-time have investments, retirement accounts, or inherited money travel recreationally have access to family money and resources in times of need work part-time by choice own the home you live in have a relatively high degree of earning power due to level of education (or gender and racial privilege, class background, etc.)
+- have access to family money and resources in times of need
+- work part-time by choice
+- own the home you live in
+- have a relatively high degree of earning power due to level of education (or gender and racial privilege, class background, etc.)

 Consider contributing LESS on the scale if you.

-have difficulty covering basic expenses are supporting children or have other dependents have significant debt have medical expenses not covered by insurance are an elder with limited financial support are an unpaid community organizer have unstable housing and/or limited access to reliable transportation have not taken a vacation or time off due to the financial burden
+- have difficulty covering basic expenses
+- are supporting children or have other dependents
+- have significant debt
+- have medical expenses not covered by insurance
+- are an elder with limited financial support
+- are an unpaid community organizer
+- have unstable housing and/or limited access to reliable transportation
+- have not taken a vacation or time off due to the financial burden

 (This is based on the ‘Green Bottle’ sliding scale model by Alexis J. Cunningfolk | www.wortsandcunning.com)

 If you select an amount at the higher end of the scale, you will make possible future offerings and support the good work of the speakers, facilitators, and organizers who are generously contributing their gifts to this event.

-Basic fee: 1400 USD in camping.
+- Basic fee: 1400 USD in camping.
 We provide the tent and mattress.
 Sleeping bags not included.
 Please note that you will be sharing the sleeping space with another person.
-Regular fee: 1600 USD in double room, 1850 USD in private room Plus fee: 2500 USD
+- Regular fee: 1600 USD in double room, 1850 USD in private room
+- Plus fee: 2500 USD

-Partial grants available upon request after applying
+Partial grants might be available upon request after applying.

 ## What is included

 Your journey includes: